From particles to precision. Simulating subsonic turbulence with Smoothed Particle Hydrodynamics: Results

-Figure~\ref{fig:comparisonBauer} shows, from top to bottom, the module of the velocity, density, and enstrophy of the fluid at the end of our simulations.
-The two columns on the left are an excerpt of the results with AREPO and the SPH used in \cite{bauer_subsonic_2012}.
-It is clear from these two columns that the SPH used in that work was not able to resolve subsonic turbulence, since it is missing all small-scale features.
-The two columns on the right show the results of SPH-EXA with $250^3$ and $1000^3$ particles.
-The similarities with the results of AREPO are evident, and there is a rich mix of fine structures that becomes richer with increasing resolution.
-This can also be seen in Fig.~\ref{fig:vmod}, which illustrates a slice of the module of the velocity field at $t=10$ for different resolutions.
+In our $400^3$ simulation, the mean smoothing length is $\left<h\right>\sim 3.6\times 10^{-3}$, giving $\left<\ell_{FWHM}\right>=3.78\times 10^{-3}$.
+This is close to the approximate cell size in the AREPO run with $256^3$ cells $\sim 1/256\sim 3.9\times 10^{-3}$.
+The close agreement of the spectra at similar fluid element count, despite the lack of a one-to-one match between SPH and grid-based spatial resolution proxies, indicates that, in subsonic turbulence, the effective spectral resolution is very much controlled by gradient accuracy and numerical dissipation rather than just by the nominal smoothing/cell scale.
+Spatial resolution matters the most in the dissipation regime, where AREPO, GIZMO, and SPH-EXA have different transfer functions.
+In particular, GIZMO and SPH-EXA show a similar gentler slope in the roll-off, while AREPO is slightly steeper, pointing to a stronger high-$k$ damping.
+However, these differences are modest and the qualitative behavior persists at higher resolution, with the break shifting to larger $k$, as expected.

-Finally, Fig.~\ref{fig:velocity} is a detailed image of a slice of the module of velocity of the $3000^3$ simulation where we can appreciate the very small-scale features resolved with SPH-EXA.
+Figure~\ref{fig:comparisonBauer} shows, from top to bottom, the velocity magnitude, density, and enstrophy ($|\nabla\times\vv|^2$) of the fluid at the end of our simulations.
+The two columns on the left are an excerpt of the results with AREPO and the SPH used in \citet{bauer_subsonic_2012}.
+Since their plots are at $t=25$, we also extended our calculations to match the same time for this comparison.
+It is clear from these two columns that the SPH used in that work was unable to resolve subsonic turbulence because it lacks all small-scale features.
+The column on the right shows the results of SPH-EXA with $250^3$ particles.
+The similarities with the results of AREPO are evident, and there is a rich mix of fine structures.
+This can also be seen in Fig.~\ref{fig:vmod}, which illustrates a slice of the velocity magnitude at $t=10$ for different resolutions.
+SPH-EXA also produces an excellent second-order velocity structure function (Sect.~\ref{sec:sf2}).
+Additional color maps of the highest resolution simulation, $3200^3$, can be found in Appendix~\ref{app:highest_res}.